geode-sdk/docs/handbook/chap0.md

 ## "Traditional" Mods

 Many things in this handbook are referred to as "traditional modding".
-This means mods made and modding methods used before Geode was released; Geode is quite different from all modding libraries that came before it, and as such it differs from them in many ways.
-The ways things were traditionally done are still included in this tutorial however, both as a historical curiosity and to make this handbook more appealing to Geode haters.
+This means mods made and modding methods used in 2.1; Geode is currently the only major mod loader available for 2.2 and beyond, and differs in some major ways from traditional modding practices.
+Traditional practices are still included in this tutorial however as a historical curiosity, and to help you spot where old tutorials differ from modern practices.

 ## Ready, set, go!